adam-p/yesterday-i-learned/django.md

 * [`list_filter` can contain `admin.(...)Filter`s](https://docs.djangoproject.com/en/1.10/ref/contrib/admin/), not just field names.
 * [`prop.boolean = True`](http://stackoverflow.com/questions/12842095/how-to-display-a-boolean-property-in-the-django-admin) in django admin turns the display of that method into a checkbox, rather than just saying 'True'.
 * Expressions in `{% blocktrans %}{{ this thing }}{% endblocktrans %}` [must not have attribute/key access](http://stackoverflow.com/questions/11338098/why-in-i18n-blocktrans-django-a-object-dict-or-list-dont-work).
+* If you filter by `id__in=queryset`, Django might make it a subquery.
+But if you do `id__in=list(queryset)`, no matter the size of the queryset, the queryset must be evaluated first, and the two-query version might be faster than the subquery version.

 ## WSGI